loykin/apirun/examples/color_demo/README.md

 # Color Logging Demo

-This example demonstrates the colorized logging feature of apimigrate, which improves readability for CLI usage while maintaining compatibility with embedded usage.
+This example demonstrates the colorized logging feature of apirun, which improves readability for CLI usage while maintaining compatibility with embedded usage.

 ## Features